Patryk Lipski

-Patryk Lipski (born 12 June 1994) is a Polish professional footballer who plays as a midfielder for Polish side Widzew Łódź.
+Patryk Daniel Lipski (born 12 June 1994) is a Polish professional footballer who plays as a midfielder for Cypriot First Division club Krasava Ypsonas.

 Career

 Lipski started his career with Ruch Chorzów.
 On 12 August 2017, Lipski agreed a deal to join Lechia Gdańsk.
 In August 2020, he became a player of Piast Gliwice, and he left the club by mutual consent at the end of February 2022.

 Shortly after, on 3 March 2022, Lipski joined I liga club Widzew Łódź on a year-and-a-half contract.

+On 3 July 2023, Lipski moved abroad for the first time in his career to join Cypriot First Division side Ethnikos Achna on a one-year deal, which was extended for a further year on 9 May 2024.
+The following day, he scored his fourth league goal of the season in a 6–3 loss against Doxa Katokopias.
+He ended the season with five goals and ten assists in 41 appearances across all competitions.

+On 26 August 2025, Lipski signed with Cypriot top-flight newcomers Krasava Ypsonas on a one-year contract.